 Spirituality and Inspiration

 At the beginning of each week, Lower School students gather for morning chapel for an inspirational message.
-Lessons come from the Bible, Science and Health with Key to the Scriptures or other inspirational writings, and the spiritual message is threaded throughout classrooms all week long.
+Lessons come from the Bible, Science and Health with Key to the Scriptures by Mary Baker Eddy or other inspirational writings, and the spiritual message is threaded throughout classrooms all week long.

 Character Themes Practiced Daily

 Each Lower School class is assigned a special character quality to practice throughout the year.
-Whether it’s perseverance or empathy, first and fifth graders alike learn the importance of these positive character traits and put them into practice through activities and specific educational lessons.
+Whether it’s perseverance or empathy, kindergartners through fifth graders learn the importance of these positive character traits and put them into practice through activities and specific educational lessons.

 Leadership Habits and Opportunities